 How to Use AI Automation to Improve Your Small Business Website?

 Everyone’s using AI now, right?
-These days, it’s often faster to ask a language model than to Google something.
+These days, it’s often faster to ask a language model than to search through Google for answers.
 If AI has become so common in everyday life, surely it's the same for business?

 What is AI automation?

-In practice, AI automation powers everything from content generation to B2C marketing automation and business process automation tools, streamlining how businesses communicate, convert, and retain customers.
+In practice, AI automation powers everything from content generation to B2C marketing and administrative tasks.
+It improves how businesses communicate, convert, and retain customers.

 How many businesses use AI automation on their websites?

-There’s no shortage of surveys and studies out there—from big players and small—offering slightly different stats.
+There’s no shortage of surveys and studies out there, with both big and small players sharing slightly different data and conclusions.

-When it comes to small businesses, the 2025 Verizon report is worth a look: 38% of small U.S. businesses are leveraging AI in one capacity or another.
+When it comes to small businesses, the 2025 Verizon report is worth a look: 38% of small U.S. businesses are using AI in some way.

 Share of U.S. small businesses using AI vs. not using AI – Verizon, 2025

-But to get insights that actually help small business owners, we needed something more detailed.
+That’s interesting.
+Not every small business is using AI.
+In fact, it's still just a minority that has AI integrated into any operation.
+But to get insights that could actually matter to small business owners, we needed something more detailed.

 So at IKOL, we ran our own research.
 We analyzed the source code of 3,800+ small business websites across the U.S., looking for signs of tools enhanced with AI features.
 Our sample included: